On local and non-local energy transfers in Hall magnetohydrodynamic turbulence: Results and Discussion

-In Figs.~\ref{S2S_HALL_TWO_CHANNELS} (a) and (b), we plot the S2S transfer rates corresponding to $\bb$-to-$\bb$ and $\bj$-to-$\bb$ channels of the Hall term as a function of giver and receiver shell numbers $(m, n)$, respectively.
+In Figs.~\ref{S2S_HALL_TWO_CHANNELS}a and b, we plot the S2S transfer rates corresponding to channels $\pazocal{BB}$ and $\pazocal{JB}$ of the Hall term as a function of giver and receiver shell numbers $(m,\ n)$, respectively.
 As it is apparent, both the channels are comprised of local and nonlocal transfers.
 For $\pazocal{H}^{b,\ b}_{n,\ m}$, close to the diagonal, for a fixed giver shell $m$, positive transfer is observed for a receiver shell $n<m$ (red squares above the diagonal) whereas negative transfer is observed for a receiver shell $n>m$ (blue squares below the diagonal).
-This clearly signifies an inverse transfer of magnetic energy due to the local interactions.
+This clearly signifies a local inverse transfer of magnetic energy.
 On the other hand, far from the diagonal, the nature of the transfer is reversed and therefore a negative transfer is found above the diagonal while a positive transfer is found below the diagonal, indicating a direct nonlocal transfer of magnetic energy.
-Interestingly, the strength of the nonlocal transfers becomes gradually important at small-scales \textit{i.e.} for large values of $m$ and $n$ (see Fig.~\ref{S2S_HALL_TWO_CHANNELS} (a)).
-The nature of the energy transfer due to $\pazocal{H}^{b,\ j}_{n,\ m}$, on the other hand, is remarkably different (see Fig.~\ref{S2S_HALL_TWO_CHANNELS} (b)).
-For shells with $m,n < 12$, both the local and nonlocal transfer rates of $\pazocal{H}^{b,\ j}_{n,\ m}$ are found to be relatively weaker compared to those of $\pazocal{H}^{b,\ b}_{n,\ m}$ whereas the transfer rate considerably enhances at smaller scales where it is principally nourished by the local interactions.
+Interestingly, the strength of the nonlocal transfers becomes gradually important at small scales \textit{i.e.} for large values of $m$ and $n$ (see Fig.~\ref{S2S_HALL_TWO_CHANNELS}a).
+The nature of the energy transfer due to $\pazocal{H}^{b,\ j}_{n,\ m}$, on the other hand, is remarkably different (see Fig.~\ref{S2S_HALL_TWO_CHANNELS}b).
+For shells with $m,n < 12$, both the local and nonlocal transfer rates of $\pazocal{H}^{b,\ j}_{n,\ m}$ are found to be relatively weaker compared to those of $\pazocal{H}^{b,\ b}_{n,\ m}$ whereas the transfer rate considerably enhances at smaller scales where it is principally nourished by the local S2S transfers.
 Furthermore, the color code of the transfers clearly indicates an inverse transfer of energy for small wavenumbers whereas the transfer becomes direct at sufficiently small scales.
-Interestingly, in both channels, a considerable transfer associating $m, n = 3$ is observed which is possibly induced by the interaction between the injection scale and the Hall scale.
+Interestingly, in both channels, a considerable transfer associating $m,\ n = 3$ is observed which is possibly induced by the interaction between the injection and the Hall wavenumbers. { }